 IWPR believes women should average the same pay as men.
 This presumes that women are primary or sole providers as often as men are – which they aren’t — and that women doggedly pursue higher income in numbers equal to the men who do — which isn’t the case.
 Suppose men weren’t expected to be primary providers and didn’t feel they needed a well-paid job to feel attractive to women.* Men’s average wage would then be much less than it is now.
 If money meant nothing more to either sex than economic survival, the average pay for both sexes would, I’d imagine, fall somewhere in between women’s current average and men’s current average.
 To “help” women raise their average pay to that of men’s, many employers buy into – or feel pressured by lawsuits to buy into – IWPR’s explanation of the gender wage gap.
 They may substitute equal results for equal opportunity.
 This may produce blatant discrimination against men and friction and lowered morale, particularly if less qualified women are selected solely to yield the “proper” gender balance.

 *Some feminists and the mainstream media (which I define generally as television and such widely read news outlets as The New York Times, USA Today, and Time magazine) have circulated the notion that female success threatens men and drives them away.
 The “Men are threatened” idea, without the deeper understanding of it that feminists and the mainstream media generally ignore, no doubt discourages a sizeable number of women from moving up at work, and therefore may help keep women’s average wage lower than men’s, hampering IWPR’s goal of erasing the gender wage gap.
 However, it is not women’s success that threatens men.
-Because of hypergamy, a man may sometimes see women with higher wages as having higher expectations and hence a higher likelihood of rejecting him, so he won’t approach them.
-(Note that even many well-off feminists select men who are more well off: Gloria Steinem supposedly married a more successful man, and before him dated men with high incomes and high status.
+Because of hypergamy, a man may sometimes see women with higher wages as having higher expectations and hence being more likely to reject him, so he won’t approach them; this male fear of rejection apparently explains why, for example, international supermodel Bar Refaeli, according to a Fox News item on October 18, 2013, reportedly complained she can’t get a date — by the way, what would we think of Leonardo DiCaprio, whom Refaeli dated, if he complained he couldn’t get a date?
+(Even many well-off feminists select men who are more well off: Gloria Steinem supposedly married a more successful man, and before him dated men with high incomes and high status.
 Millionaire Jane Fonda picked billionaire Ted Turner.
 CBS Early Show anchor Julie Chen, instead of marrying a lesser-paid stage hand or camera man to help close the gender wage gap, married CBS Chairman Les Moonves.
 Such successful feminist women, while condemning the gender wage gap with words, reinforce it with behavior.
-So we can hardly blame the successful non-feminist Christie Brinkleys for reinforcing the gap by marrying the even more successful Billy Joels, or the successful movie stars like Kate Winslet who chose as her third husband Ned Rocknroll, the nephew of a billionaire.)
+So we can hardly blame the successful non-feminist Christie Brinkleys for reinforcing the gap by marrying the even more successful Billy Joels, or the successful movie stars like Kate Winslet who chose as her third husband Ned Rocknroll, the nephew of a billionaire, or the millionaire actresses like Gwyneth Paltrow who now cohorts with billionaire Jeff Soffer.)

 But in the real world, does a woman’s success at work actually diminish her success with men?
 Not at all.
 According to the Wall Street Journal’s Sue Shellenbarger, “Many women are surprised to find their earning power has become a magnet for the opposite sex.”
 Why are they surprised?
 Because they’ve heard for years that female success threatens men.
 I have a saying that explains why successful women have become attractive to men: Today’s possibility is tomorrow’s expectation.
 Just as male success has long been a female expectation, female success, after becoming a possibility, is becoming a male expectation.
 The problem for successful women is not attracting men, but attracting the “right” man.
 Many high-earning women still prefer high-earning men.
 “Some women,” writes Shellenbarger, “are wary of being trapped in the breadwinner role themselves.
 Some want the companionship of men who are as ambitious as they are.
 Others want the freedom to stay home with their children some day.”